Toooomey/primal-gym/README.md

 ## Compatibility

-The website has been tested across multiple platforms, devices and browsers checked with Chrome and Mozilla developer tools.
+The website has been tested across multiple platforms, Windows OS, Apple OS, tested on devices ranging from iphones to ipads, android devices and tablets and has been checked with Chrome and Mozilla developer tools.

 ## Performance